 Most beautiful Navbars designed with tailwind css.
 Fully responsive templates.

-Most beautiful dashboards designed with bootstrap.
-Inspired from dribble mostly.
+Most beautiful dashboards designed with bootstrap 5.
+Inspired mostly from dribble and other sources.

 Most commonly used HTML email templates.
 Welcome email, sign up, password reset etc.